elearn site

 3. Section C

-B. What if the child is older?
+B. What if the course is interrupted?

-E. Are there any special precautions to take when immunising?
+D. Are there any special precautions to take when immunising?

 F. How is immunisation done?